 The Company meets its working capital requirements with a combination of variable rate short-term and fixed rate long-term financing.
 The Company enters into interest rate swap agreements with commercial banks primarily to reduce the impact of changes in interest rates on short-term financing arrangements.
 The Company also enters into foreign exchange contracts with commercial banks to minimize fluctuations in the value of payments to international vendors and the value of foreign currency denominated receipts.
 The market-risk sensitive instruments used by the Company for hedging are entered into with commercial banks and are directly related to a particular asset, liability, or transaction for which a firm commitment is in place.
-The Company sells receivables through various special purpose entities and retains a partial interest that may include servicing rights, interest only strips, and subordinated certificates.

 Financial instruments held by the Company which are subject to interest rate risk include notes payable, commercial paper, long-term debt, long-term receivables, investments, and interest rate swap agreements.
-The aggregate hypothetical loss in earnings for one year of those financial instruments held by the Company at July 4, 1999 which are subject to interest rate risk resulting from a hypothetical increase in interest rates of 10 percent is \$1 million, after-tax.
-The hypothetical loss was determined by calculating the aggregate impact of a one-year increase of 10 percent in the interest rate of each variable rate financial instrument held by the Company at July 4, 1999.
+The aggregate hypothetical loss in earnings for one month of those financial instruments held by the Company at July 4, 1999 which are subject to interest rate risk resulting from a hypothetical increase in interest rates of 10 percent is not material.
+The hypothetical loss was determined by calculating the aggregate impact of a one-month increase of 10 percent in the interest rate of each variable rate financial instrument held by the Company at July 4, 1999 which is subject to interest rate risk.
 Fixed rate financial instruments were not evaluated, as the risk exposure is not material.